-- Various data protection issues have arisen in connection with the pandemic, while Estonia has kept privacy rights central in the formulation of fresh solutions (such as in the case of the HOIA mobile application, for example).
+- Various data protection issues have arisen in connection with the pandemic, however, Estonia has kept privacy rights central in the formulation of fresh solutions (such as in the case of the HOIA mobile application, for example).

 A summary of the situation and related restrictions

 On 12 March 2020, the government declared a state of emergency in Estonia due to the COVID-19 pandemic, and this state of emergency ended on 18 May 2020.
-As of 12 August 2021, a fresh healthcare emergency has been in force within the country.
+As of 12 August 2021, a healthcare emergency has been in force within the country.

 In March 2020, Estonia informed the Council of Europe that it was exercising its right to derogate from its obligations under Article 15 of the ‘European Convention for the Protection of Human Rights and Fundamental Freedoms’.
 Estonia announced the suspension of a number of rights, including the right to liberty and the security of the person, the right to a fair trial, the right to respect for private and family life, freedom of assembly and association, the right to education, and the right to freedom of movement.
 The use of the derogation ended at the conclusion of the state of emergency on 18 May 2020.

 Most of the COVID-19 measures introduced by the state have focused on restricting freedom of movement, assembly, and association, in addition, measures restricting business operations have been widely implemented.
 Restrictions on freedom of movement were imposed on people who had been diagnosed with COVID-19 and people who were living with them, along with people who were crossing the Estonian state border, while movement in public spaces was also restricted (known as the 2 + 2 rule).